Occupational Science and Occupational Therapy

 Courses prerequisite to master’s degree work include: OT 405, OT 415, OT 420, OT 440, OT 441, OT 452, OT 453, OT 463, OT 464, OT 465, OT 466, OT 467, OT 468, OT 485 and OT 486.

 Application ProcedureFor those with baccalaureate degrees in occupational therapy: applications are accepted at any time, preferably by February 15 for fall admission and October 15 for spring admission.

-International StudentsStudents educated outside of the United States must have credentials evaluated by the Office of Admission before application to the department can be reviewed.
+International StudentsStudents educated outside of the United States must have their credentials evaluated by the Office of Admission before application to the division can be reviewed.
 See the Admission section of this catalogue.
 International students must demonstrate competency in English, as measured by the Test of English as a Foreign Language (TOEFL).

 Requirements include: GPA of 3.0 in all course work attempted and all course work applied to the degree; at least two-thirds of units applied to the degree must be at the 500 level or higher.

 |OT 506||The Making of a Profession||4|

 |OT 510||Quantitative and Qualitative Analysis of Occupational Data||4|

 |OT 550||Foundations of Occupational Science||4|